loopwerk/loopwerk.io/content/articles/2024-11-18-migrate-poetry-to-uv.md

 build-backend = "poetry.core.masonry.api"
 ```

+Don’t worry if you don’t use dependency groups in your project; the process is still exactly the same, you just get to ignore some steps.

 ## Step 1: use PDM’s import tool
 We start by running `uvx pdm import pyproject.toml`.
 This will modify the `pyproject.toml` to be almost uv compatible.
 Our file now looks like this: